A5H73Y/Parkour/docs/tutorials/plugin-config.md

 # MySQL Connection settings
 # Values will need to be updated to match your sql server before a connection can be made.
 Check server start up logs for any connection issues.
+# Replace each placeholder provided with your values i.e. (PORT) -> 3306
 MySQL:
   Use: false
   URL: jdbc:mysql://(HOST):(PORT)/(DATABASE)?useSSL=false